-During the six months ended September 30, 2023, the Company had related party transactions with key management personnel in providing management and consulting services to the Company.
-Key management personnel are persons responsible for planning, directing and controlling the activities of an entity, and include, but are not limited to, the CEO, CFO, COO, executive and non-executive directors.
+During the nine months ended December 31, 2023, the Company had related party transactions with key management personnel who provide management and consulting services to the Company.
+Key management personnel are persons responsible for planning, directing and controlling the activities of an entity, and include, but are not limited to, the CEO, CFO, COO, and executive and non-executive directors.